weakish/docs-en/views/leanengine_webhosting_guide-node.md

 When using Koa, it is recommended to set the version of Node.js to 4.x or higher according to the previous [package.json](#package_json) section.

-#### Other web framework
+#### Other web frameworks

 You can also use other web frameworks for development, but you need to implement the logic mentioned in [the health monitoring section](#Health monitoring) yourself.
-Here's a simple example of using the built-in [http](https://nodejs.org/api/http.html)  implementation of Node.js for reference:
+Here's a simple example of using the built-in [http](https://nodejs.org/api/http.html) module of:

 ```js
 require('http').createServer(function(req, res) {